jetbundle/jetbundle.github.io/_diffequations/chapter-05/05-8-fractal-geometry.md

 parent_section: null
 ---

-# Section 5.8: Fractal Geometry & Dirichlet Forms

-> On fractals, we invert classical analysis by defining energy as the primary object, from which we reconstruct the Laplacian and heat flow, revealing that diffusion is fundamentally anomalous, governed by the spectral dimension rather than the Hausdorff dimension.
+On fractals, we invert classical analysis by defining energy as the primary object, from which we reconstruct the Laplacian and heat flow, revealing that diffusion is fundamentally anomalous, governed by the spectral dimension rather than the Hausdorff dimension.

 ## Introduction